 February 2020 – The Murujuga Cultural Landscape is added to Australia’s World Heritage Tentative List.

 23 May 2020 – The British mining company Rio Tinto deliberately blasts the Juukan 1 and 2 Shelters in the Pilbara, against the wishes of the Traditional Custodians and despite available alternatives that would have preserved these important sites.
 In the subsequent weeks, this attracts universal condemnation, including from many shareholders of the company.
-Rio Tinto is forced to apologise and a Senate Inquiry is established to investigate this demonstration of the ineffectiveness of the Western Australian Aboriginal Heritage Act in protecting cultural heritage.
-Rio Tinto/Hamersley Iron has been involved in the destruction of Dampier rock art sites since 1964, as have Woodside and Dampier Salt.
+Rio Tinto is forced to apologise and a Senate Inquiry is established to investigate this demonstration of the ineffectiveness of the Western Australian Aboriginal Heritage Act 1972 in protecting cultural heritage.
+Rio Tinto/Hamersley Iron has been involved in the destruction of Dampier rock art sites since 1964, as has Dampier Salt and later Woodside.

 12 April 2021 – Yara Pilbara Fertilisers Pty Ltd announces that it intends to build with ENGIE (world’s largest independent power producer) a renewable hydrogen plant next to its existing facilities in Murujuga (formerly Dampier Island).
 Yara’s plant is virtually surrounded by the Murujuga National Park successfully demanded by IFRAO a decade earlier, but there is no indication of the effects of any proposed acidic emissions on the petroglyphs of the Park.
 Copies of the environmental impact document can be downloaded from www.yara.com.au/about-yara/about-yara-australia/pilbara/